sedostheatre/sedos.co.uk/input/shows/2017-the-accrington-pals.md

       <div class="video-responsive"><?# YouTube Pd2TOa768eM /?></div>
     order: 3
 ---
-***The Accrington Pals* is a beautiful play byPeter Whelanabout the women and men from a town during the raising of Kitchener’s Army, duringWorld War I.**
+***The Accrington Pals* is a beautiful play by Peter Whelanabout the women and men from a town during the raising of Kitchener’s Army, duringWorld War I.**

 This new production will be modern dress; acknowledging that this pithy, often funny, human-interest play has the opportunity to open the audiences view to a sense of history repeating rather than the distance of a centenary war.